voltrb/docs/en/docs/models.md

 Models act like a hash that you can access with getters and setters that start with an underscore.
 If an attribute is accessed that hasn't yet been assigned, you will get back a "nil model".
 Prefixing with an underscore makes sure we don't accidentally try to call a method that doesn't exist and get back nil model instead of raising an exception.
 Fields behave similarly to a hash, but with a different access and assignment syntax.

--- # TODO: Add docs on fields in classes

 Models also let you nest data without creating the intermediate models:

 ```ruby